-A defining aspect of HFG is their laudable approach to ethics and non-negotiable standards of responsible meat production, as a member of both the Food Network for Ethical Trade, and a founding member of the Seafood Ethical Action Alliance, amongst others.
+A defining aspect of Hilton Foods Group is their laudable approach to ethics and non-negotiable standards of responsible meat production, as a member of both the Food Network for Ethical Trade, and a founding member of the Seafood Ethical Action Alliance, amongst others.

 A stringent corporate social responsibility programme, ‘Quality Naturally’, is embedded into all facets of operation and partnership across customers and suppliers.
 This ambitious approach entails eight strategic pillars that are integral to the company’s reputation and success, whilst demonstrating an awareness of HFG’s social, ethical, and environmental responsibility.